Indian Railways — trains for foreign travelers

 • Last-minute travel on popular routes where confirmed berths may not be available

-Superfast and Express Trains
+Superfast and Express trains in India

-Best for: Routes where premium trains do not operate or tickets are not available in premium trains.
+For: Routes where premium trains do not operate or tickets are not available in premium trains.

 All AC classes have closed coaches with temperature-controlled air conditioning.